Day 1: Reykjavík

 South Greenland lives up to its namesake; here, the land is fertile and agriculture thrives.
 Farms and vegetable husbandry contrast with the barren ice that covers so much of the country.
 Jagged mountains rise from beyond green pastures, with sheep farms directly bordering icefjords.
 Here, Norse settlement history intersects with contemporary Greenland life.

+Hvalsey site was a major centre in South Greenland.
+The site, which has the ruins of two stone great halls, had an additional 14 houses close to a church.
 Hvalsey Church is the best-preserved Norse ruin in Greenland.
 The last known official record from the original Norse colony is of a wedding held here in September 1408!
-Nearby Qaaqortoq is the largest town in South Greenland.
-The area has been inhabited for over 4,000 years, beginning with the Saqqaq culture.

-A UNESCO World Heritage Site, Brattahlid—meaning “steep slope,”—lies at the head of Tunulliarfik Fjord.
+A unesco World Heritage Site, Brattahlið—meaning “steep slope,”—lies at the head of Tunulliarfik Fjord.
 In this location, the famous Viking explorer Erik the Red had his estate.
 His descendants made their homes here until the mid-1400s.
 This area features the best farming conditions in Greenland.

 Here we will find a reconstruction of the first Norse church in Greenland, as well as a Viking longhouse.
-There are substantial archeological remnants here, preserving the legends of the Norse.
+There are substantial archaeological remnants here, preserving the legends of the Norse.

 Day 10: Nuuk